 - Remote Client Software (Team Viewer)

-The following identifies the steps in the application process:
+The following identifies the steps in the application process.

 - Verification of the number of employees (i.e. payroll sheets)

-- Once the applications are received, it will go through the following review process:
+The submitted application will go through the following review process:

-- CP &D staff review for accuracy
+- Economic Development staff reviews for accuracy and completion.

-- Execution of grant agreement
+- Execution of grant agreement.